 there are some sites in the US and other countries that offer viewing of local store flyers and deals as well; and searching Google for the ones in your country/area will get you to the site that can help you where you are.

-Get a PREPAID VISA card from ANY bank (you don't have to be a customer of the bank to buy a prepaid card from them) and use that ONLY for all online transactions. *Scotiabank in Canada has discontinued their prepaid VISA cards as of July 2019 but other banks still carry and use them.
+Get a PREPAID VISA card from ANY bank (you don't have to be a customer of the bank to buy a prepaid card from them) and use that ONLY for all online transactions

-this way it is NOT connected to your credit cards, bank accounts, etc; so if lost or stolen the only money lost is what you put on it ahead of time
+this way it is NOT connected to your credit cards, bank accounts, crypto, etc; so if lost or stolen the only money lost is what you put on that card alone ahead of time

 it gives similar protection that is on VISA credit cards, but the money is instantly deducted so if you don't have enough on the card the purchase won't be approved; and you are not accumulating more debt, as it is money already assigned for those items